Granbury/Hood County: A Great Place To Do Business

 The exemplary and recognized campuses of the Granbury Independent School District are home to outstanding students and educators.
 During 2009, students exhibited excellence in the arts, academics and athletics.
-Students of all ages enjoy easy access to post-secondary education and vocational and skilled trades training at Hill College in Cleburne, Weatherford College in Weatherford, Tarleton University in Stephenville, Texas State Technical College and numerous institutions in Tarrant County.
+Students of all ages enjoy easy access to post-secondary education and vocational and skilled trades training at Hill College in Cleburne, Weatherford College in Weatherford and Granbury, Tarleton University in Stephenville, Texas State Technical College, and numerous institutions in Tarrant County.

 Lake Granbury covers 542.5 river miles on the Brazos River and serves as a water source for municipalities, local industry and agriculture.
 Lake Granbury provides recreation and year-round fishing of striped bass, Florida strain black bass, crappie, catfish and sand bass.
 For recreationists, points of interest include the City of Granbury boat ramp, BRA’s public parks and boat ramps.

 t’s no secret that Granbury is one of the country’s top ten retail micro-markets.
-National retailers and restaurants that have entered the market include Starbucks, Home Depot, Lowe’s, Chili’s, Walgreens, CVS Pharmacy, Best Western, Comfort Suites, Hilton Garden Inn, Tractor Supply and Staples.
+National retailers and restaurants that have entered the market include Starbucks, Home Depot, Lowe’s, Chili’s, Dickey's BBQ, Walmart Supercenter, Bond Arms, Walgreens, CVS Pharmacy, Best Western, Comfort Suites, Hilton Garden Inn, Tractor Supply and Staples.
 Tourism remains a strong component of the area’s economy with an estimated annual impact of more than $40 million.